Christine Donohue: Career

 Donohue worked for twenty-seven years as a personal injury attorney and in commercial litigation.
 She began her private practice career as an attorney for Sikov & Love, and then became a partner at Evans Rose Quinn & Donohue, where she worked as a litigator in state and federal-level cases.

 When Evans Rose Quinn & Donohue merged with the Pittsburgh law firm of Buchanan, Ingersoll & Rooney, she became a shareholder in that firm in 1989.
 An attorney who represented the Westinghouse Electric Corporation during the Phar-Mor case between 1996 and 1997, she worked for Klett, Lieber Rooney & Schorling.

 She served as a judge of the Pennsylvania Court of Judicial Discipline, which handles complaints against judges, and sat on the Disciplinary Board of the Supreme Court of Pennsylvania, which handles complaints against lawyers.

 In 2008, Donohue began her service on the Superior Court of Pennsylvania, the busiest appellate court in the United States.
 During her Oath of Office Ceremony, which took place at 3:00 p.m. on January 11, 2008 in the Supreme Court Courtroom in Pittsburgh, she was assisted in her robing by her sister, Jacqueline Lewis, and brother, Steven Lewis.

 She subsequently participated in roughly 7,000 decisions on the Superior Court of Pennsylvania during her tenure there.
 Donohue has also served on the Pennsylvania Board of Law Examiners, and was chairwoman of the Pennsylvania Judicial Conduct Board.

 In 2011, she participated in the Pennsylvania Superior Court's first en banc session ever held at a high school.
 During the event, MMI Preparatory School students in Freeland received an hour-long briefing about the court's history and operations prior to the judicial debate.

 In 2014, she participated with two of her superior court colleagues, Judge Cheryl Lynn Allen and Judge Sallie Updyke Mundy, in a special argument session hosted by the Pennsylvania State University's Dickinson School of Law at University Park from April 1 to 2.
 The special outreach session was designed to help educate high school, college students and members of the general public about the operations of Pennsylvania's superior court system, and gave attendees the opportunity to witness more than thirty cases related to civil, criminal, and family law.

 Donohue ran as a Democrat for the Pennsylvania Supreme Court in 2015, and was part of a Democratic sweep of all three court vacancies, along with Kevin Dougherty, and David Wecht.
 They defeated Republican candidates Judith Olsen, Michael George, and Anne Covey, in a campaign that saw more than $15 million in donations from special interests.
 Donohue received a "highly recommended" rating from the Pennsylvania Bar Association, which noted her reputation for "intelligence, conscientiousness and objectivity".

-Civic affairs and charitable giving
+Civic affairs and philanthropy

 Donohue has served on the boards of directors of the following: